sakshidgoel/RideShare-Application/README.md

       + Route: api/v1/worker/list
       + HTTP Request Method: GET
 + **Number of Containers:** Initially, we will be running 5 containers, for "zookeeper", "rabbitmq", "orchestrator", "slave" and "master", which will later be increased/decreased accordingly.
++ **Kazoo:** It has states that can help us take actions when the connection has been stopped, restored or when zookeeper session has expired.
+The kazaoo states are as follows:
+   + LOST: when an instance is first created
+   + CONNECTED: when the instance gets connected
+   + SUSPENDED: when it needs to transition to a new zookeeper.
++ **Replication:** Since there are one master and one slave initially, the databases are consistent.
+When a new slave is spawned, a shared volume is created.
+Since docker does not allow transfering of data from one container to another, it writes to the shared volume and then all databases of the various workers sync according to this.
+So when a new worker starts, it takes a copy of shared volume from the shared database.

 ---